kozodoi/dptools/README.md

 ## Examples

 This section contains a few examples of using functions from `dptools` for different data preprocessing tasks.
-Please refer to function docstring documentation for further examples.
+Please refer to the docstring documentation in the implemented functions for further examples.

 ### Creating a toy data set